 My daughter Strawberry, who is almost 4, enjoyed reading the book with me because she could relate so much to the feelings the unnamed boy has in the book.
 The boy expresses his surprise that the baby is so small.
 He expresses his feelings of delight that his smiles cause her to smile; he also notices that when he frowns it makes his baby sister look scared, so he wants to smile more!
 Like the boy, Strawberry thought it took a long time for the baby to come.
 Like the boy, she thought the baby was a lot smaller than she expected.
 Like the boy, she has enjoyed seeing her baby sister grow.

 We Just Had a Baby is a solid edition to the “new sibling” shelf!

-Note: I read a digital review copy from the publisher via Netgalley for review consideration.
+Note: I received a digital copy of this book from the publisher for review consideration.